jaredvincent414/Codepath-prework/README.md

 https://www.loom.com/share/fd8eb9d48eb3479782ceec0b5b69f31d?sid=536e9451-5b76-42c7-a1e0-9a99a5a5e7ff
 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4).
+I tried screening recording using the kap but it Kept bringing up some errors that I need to report and I decided thee tutorial given about loom and embedded my video on GitHub using it.

 ## App Brainstorming (Step 4)
 favourite apps
-- Spotify - I listen to music a lot favorite features: personalized playlist with weekly top listened to, new releases, and concerts near me based on my listening
+- Spotify - I listen to music a lot favorite features: a personalized playlist with weekly top listened to, new releases, and concerts near me based on my listening
                   - Cross-device listening; I can control music from my iPhone and MacBook effortlessly offline listening: I can download music and listen to it when I don't have access to the internet